waller10/purdue-cs193-fall-2024-homework-0-CS193HW0/README.md

 To activate the website so you can visit it in a browser, click on the **Purdue-CS193/homework-0-\<Your Github Username\>** repository from your GitHub home page.
 On the top part of the repository page, click on the **Settings** tab.

-Before you can create a GitHub Page, you must make your repository public.
-You can do this at the bottom of the Settings tab in the section labeled **Danger Zone**.
-Once there, find the option labeled 'Change repository visibility'.
-Click the 'Change visibility' button to the right and select the 'make public' option.
-Confirm it by typing the confirmation message, and you are good to go!
+Before you can create a GitHub Page, ensure that your repository is public by checking to the right of your repository name on the top left of the screen.
+You should see the word "Public".

 Scroll down to the section in Settings called **GitHub Pages**.
 Change the **Source** setting to the option called **master** and click save.
 At this point, you can navigate to `https://Purdue-CS193.github.io/homework-0-<Your Github Username>/` to view the website you just activated!